haselnuts/my-first-repo/README.md

 1. .html:Create the a template
     Give it a h1
     If you have more then one page add the pages right now - lists
-        a. nav, ul, li, a href a li ul nav
-    Give it some text p - Whats the page about/ what do you want to achieve Give it some lists, you need always some listing
+        a. nav, ul, li, a href (do not forget the .html for the file) a li ul nav Give it some text p - Whats the page about/ what do you want to achieve Give it some lists, you need always some listing